paramam/Data_Incubator/README.md

 Plot 3 : Rudimentary Company Scores for 15 Companies

-Weighing Function = WF1 * WF2
+Weighing Function = WF1 * WF2         where,
-WF1 = Fraction of Increase in Complaints (2013-2015)
+WF1 = Fraction of Increase in Complaints (2013-2015)  and
-WF2 = Fraction of disputed complaints
+WF2 = Fraction of disputed complaints.

 Company score = SUM OVER PRODUCTS (Product Weight * Complaint Volume of that Product)